mgifford/section508-to-wcag2aa/README.md

 # Moving from Old Section 508 to WCAG 2.0 AA

+## Much of this comes directly from the work of the [United States Access Board](https://www.access-board.gov/wcag2-508)

 |WCAG 2.0 Success Criteria|Old 508 Provision|Summary|Similar?|Comment|
 |--- |--- |--- |--- |--- |
 |[1.1.1 Non-text Content](https://www.w3.org/TR/UNDERSTANDING-WCAG20/text-equiv-all.html) [A]|[1194.22a](https://section508.gov/content/quick-reference-guide#1194.22a)|Provides for text alternatives of images and other non-text content, including user interface components|Substantially Equivalent with more detail|WCAG 2.0 provides additional detail for categories of non-text content (Controls/Input, Time-Based Media, Test, Sensory, CAPTCHA, Decoration/Formatting/Invisible).|